Roxaski/Lux-Photography/README.md

 ## Welcome to Lux Photography

 Lux Photography was created as a passion project.
 I am a huge fan of photography, so i created this website as a means to be able to showcase a wide variety of photography styles, all thanks to wonderful photographers who share their works of art online.
-You can browse the gallery to see these quality images, and check out some talented artists while your browsing the site.
+You can browse the gallery to see these quality images, and check out some talented artists while your browsing the site if you'd like.

 ## Feedback